jiama843/tf-mnist/README.md

 # tf-mnist
 Training models against the mnist dataset

+# August 13th Update

+Notes for CNN using the mnist dataset are done, experimentation by using CNN to create various classifiers can begin.

 # Purpose

 To understand and familiarize myself with the training and evalutation of a CNN learning model.